 The intervention may include bedding encasings to help reduce levels of dust-mite allergen, the use of a HEPA-filtered vacuum, less upholstered furniture in favor of leather and other less porous materials, and so on.

 Although, you report having dust-mite sensitivity, when it comes to nasal triggers, you can also have a related indoor allergen sensitivity to mold spores, pet dander (even in households without a pet).
 As well, cockroach can be a trigger (this pest can be harder to control in apartments).
 An allergist can help you to develop an indoor allergen modification and reduction plan.

-While traditional allergy injections are often effective therapy, the FDA has now approved a sublingual immunotherapy (SLIT) for adults with house dust mite allergy.
+While traditional allergy injections are often effective therapy, the FDA has approved a sublingual immunotherapy (SLIT) for adults with house dust-mite allergy.
 SLIT tablets are dissolved under the tongue, and can provide relief and help to reduce long-term symptoms.
 They can be taken at home, which is a convenience for those who are pressed for time.

-Lastly, there are SLIT drops (prescribed now by some allergists, although currently not covered by insurance), which are administered under the tongue and then swallowed.
+Lastly, there are SLIT drops (prescribed now by some allergists), which are administered under the tongue and then swallowed.

 Related Feature Article: How to Defeat Dust Mites

 Dr. Clifford Bassett, allergist and asthma specialist, is the Medical Director of Allergy & Asthma Care of New York (Allergyreliefnyc.com; Twitter @allergyreliefny).
-He is on the faculty of NYU School of Medicine and Weill Cornell Medical College in New York City and is also the author of The New Food Allergy Solution: Supercharge Resistance, Slash Medication, Stop Suffering.Submit a Question View all posts by this medical expert.
+He is on the faculty of NYU School of Medicine and Weill Cornell Medical College and is also the author of The New Food Allergy Solution: Supercharge Resistance, Slash Medication, Stop Suffering.Submit a Question View all posts by this medical expert.